bixbydevelopers/capsule-samples-collection/library-text-message-example/README.md

 `Start`

-You can either tap on the cell-card or say `test this business`
+You can either tap on one of the cell-cards or say `Send feeback`

 To properly test this, change the phone number in `FindBusiness.js` to a real number and use on-device testing